Galactic bars and active galactic nucleus fuelling in the second half of cosmic history: Summary and Conclusions

 \begin{enumerate} {\it \roman{enumi})}

-\item Barred discs exhibit a higher fraction of AGN compared to their unbarred control counterparts across all three AGN selection methods.
+\item Barred discs exhibit a higher fraction of AGN compared to their unbarred control counterparts across all three AGN selections.
 The AGN excess is more pronounced and robust for MIR AGN (factor of $\sim 6$) and X-ray AGN (factor of $\sim 2.7$).
-For the most numerous SED AGN population, the excess is more modest (factor of $\sim 1.1$), but remains statistically detectable.
-This consistent trend across multiple independent tracers suggests that galactic bars contribute to the triggering of AGN activity.
+For the most numerous SED AGN population, the excess is more modest (factor of $\sim 1.1$), and its statistical significance depends on the control sample size adopted.
+This consistent trend across multiple independent tracers suggests that galactic bars might contribute to the triggering of AGN activity.

 \item The fraction of AGN hosted in barred galaxies ($f_{\rm bar}$) is largely consistent with a flat trend as a function of relative AGN power ($f_{\rm AGN}$), fluctuating between $\sim 20-50\%$.
 We find a significant scarcity of barred galaxies, whether strongly or weakly, hosting AGN with $f_{\rm AGN}>0.75$.